 When it’s almost done, sprinkle with cheese and bake or broil until cheese is brown and bubbly.

 See?
 I told you it was easy!
 You now have one less side dish that you have to worry about for the big meal!

-- 2 lbs sweet potatoes, peeled and thinly sliced
+- 2 pounds sweet potatoes, peeled and thinly sliced

-- Preheat oven to 375.
-Lightly spray a 2 qt baking dish with non-stick cooking spray.
+- Preheat oven to 375 degrees Fahrenheit.
+Lightly spray a 2 quart baking dish with non-stick cooking spray.

 - In a small bowl, whisk together milk, garlic powder, thyme, salt, pepper, and nutmeg.